AaronTill/MME_Climate_Change_Research/README.md

 # Output Data

-  Original Fishkill Data - This is the original excel file used in the initial importiing tidying steps
+  Original Fishkill Data - This is the original excel file used in the initial importing and tidying steps

   Lake Risk Assessment - A data file of at risk lakes